The BA (Hons) Creative Arts degree

 The BA (Hons) in Creative Arts gives you an exciting opportunity if you have a passion for more than one creative arts practice.
-This degree programme allows you to choose from the full range of courses available through the OCA, combining the study of art, creative writing, art history, printmaking, sculpture, music, graphic design, illustration, book design and photography.
+This degree programme allows you to choose from the full range of distance learning courses available through the OCA, combining the study of art, creative writing, art history, printmaking, sculpture, music, graphic design, illustration, book design and photography.
 You may combine the mediums which interest you most, studying poetry and music for example, or art alongside creative writing, or illustration together with photography.
 The range of choices available is exceptional, enabling you to build the programme around your interests.
 You will study two subject areas independently at levels 1 and 2, but at level 3 you can pull together a programme that challenges both disciplines and brings together all you have learnt.
 The aims of the Creative Arts degree are to:

 - To widen access to education in the creative arts at undergraduate level through Open and Flexible Learning.